 When a fan accused her of using auto-tune, Ariana defended herself.

 “…I could do this in your living room for you, fam.
 With no sound mixing or help at all.
 I could do it on broadway (and did).
 I can do it in the shower. in the car. it’s my gift / it’s why i’m here.”

 If you’re still a doubter, reach out to Ariana.
 She’ll swing by to prove it in your living room!

 Canadian Shawn Mendes made a name for himself when discovered on the Vine app.
 He secured a recording contract with Island Records, and in 2015, the album Handwritten was released.

 The hit single “Stitches” made Shawn the first artist to have a number one hit before turning eighteen.

 He has won many awards and been nominated for several Grammy Awards.

 Musically, Mendes falls in the pop and folk-pop genre.
-He credited John Mayer as a musical influence and classic rockers like Led Zeppelin and country star Garth Brooks.
+He credited John Mayer as a musical influence and classic rockers like Led Zeppelin and superstar country singer Garth Brooks.